Skip to main content

 In the United States, the IRS recommends churches keep financial records, including tithing records, for a minimum of seven years.
 Churches should also provide annual giving statement to donors for tax purposes.

-Tithing By Denomination
+Tithing Varies by Denomination

 A recent study by Lifeway Research found that more than 3 in 4 American Protestants who attend church see tithing as a biblical command.
 Those with evangelical beliefs are more likely than those without evangelical beliefs to tithe (39% versus 25%).
 They also found that about half (51%) give 10% or more of their income to the church they attend.